synamaxmusic/robotron-2084/README.md

 # Robotron: 2084
 A source code retarget to the 1982 arcade game.

-Originally re-written by Rob Hogan aka "mwenge", re-targeted to Macroassembler {AS} by SynaMax

 ## Credits
 * Programmed by Eugene Jarvis and Larry Demar
 * Original source code rewrite by mwenge https://github.com/mwenge/robotron